 Dual-zone climate controls are standard.
 The manually controlled system that comes on base models is a good, straightforward design.
 Manual sliders are used to adjust the temperature The available electronic climate controls are better, featuring two large knobs for driver and passenger.
 A large LED displays the mode and fan settings.
 It's a well-engineered system that's sophisticated yet easy to operate.

 The stereo systems feature digital controls with large knobs for volume and tuning.
-It's a good setup, more attractive and more sophisticated than pre-2003 systems, but just as easy to use.
-XM Satellite Radio is a great addition for people who want minimal blab interrupting their music, or who like to listen to 24-hour news or sports channels like FoxNews, CNN or ESPN.
+It's a good setup, more attractive and more sophisticated than some earlier systems, but just as easy to use.
+XM Satellite Radio is a great addition for people who want minimal blab interrupting their music, or who like to listen to 24-hour news or sports channels like NPR, CNN or ESPN.
 Satellite radio also means you can drive across the U.S. without ever having to switch from your favorite stations.